What does “believe in yourself” mean? Believing in yourself has two core components.

 You’ve made a great step today by reading this article, but your work has only just begun.

-Next, I recommend you check out a few programs by Pema Chödrön.
-The first is called Living with Vulnerability.
 When you don’t believe in yourself, you often end up trapped in harsh self-judgment instead of embracing gentle self-acceptance.
 You become either unwilling or unable to express your vulnerability.
-It is our vulnerability that makes us better able to connect more authentically and more lovingly with others, which is why I love this program by Pema.
-Brené Brown also has a highly acclaimed program called The Power of Vulnerability that is also worth adding to your reading/listening list.
+It is our vulnerability that makes us better able to connect more authentically and more lovingly with others, which is why I also recommend a book by Brené Brown called The Gifts of Imperfection.

 The Keys to Self-Acceptance